intro-gen-ai/project-template/README.md

 ## Project Proposal
 **Due October 26, 11:59pm**

-300-1000 total across all of the sections below
+300-1000 words total across all of the sections below

 ### Description of Problem/Opportunity